YingCGooi/Launch-School-101/5_advanced_ruby_collections/example_5.md

 At the last evaluated statement of the inner block, `num * 2` will return an integer value that is twice the integer value of the original element.
 This return value is the inner block's return value at the current inner block's iteration.

-At the end of block execution, a new array will be returned by the inner `#map` containing all of the transformed elements in the sub-array for that outer block's iteration.
+At the end of block execution, a new array will be returned by the inner `#map` containing all of the transformed elements in the sub-array at the current outer block's iteration.
 In this case, the inner `#map` will return `[2, 4]` in the first outer block iteration and `[6, 8]` in the second iteration.
 Since the inner block is the last evaluated statement of the outer block, the return values of the inner `#map`: `[2, 4]` and `[6, 8]` will be used as the outer block's return values.